Geo’s Media Blog. (It Was 34 Years Ago Today) Updated 6/28/21.

 The wonderful world you live in may, in fact, only be a figment of your imagination.

-Greatness is usually accomplished by a person who is out of time.
+Greatness is usually accomplished by a person who is running out of time.

-The only thing that really makes life worth living is dying!
+The only thing that makes life worth living is dying!

-I wonder how different the world would be if it were against the law to lie at any time.
+I wonder how different the world would be if it were against the law to lie.

-I have finally figured out you have to ask for what you want because seldom does a nice surprise ever show up.
+I have finally figured out you have to ask for what you want because seldom does it ever just show up.

-Isn’t it strange when some women you thought were beautiful when you first met them become less attractive as you get to know them whereas some of them are not so attractive become beautiful during the same time period?
+Isn’t it strange when you meet some women who appear beautiful when you first meet them somehow become less attractive as you get to know them, whereas others grow more attractive?

-One must think about the future to have one.
+One must think about the future in order to have one.

-Just ’cause I don’t say anything about it doesn’t mean I don’t know all about it!
+Just ’cause I don’t say something about it doesn’t mean I don’t know about it!

 Everything already exists; we just haven’t discovered it yet.

-Why would I care what some groups calling themselves minorities want?
-I only care about deserving individuals, not a bunch of people who became part of a group to be noisier.
+Why would I care what groups calling themselves special minorities want?
+I only care about deserving individuals, not people who are just part of a noisy crowd.

-Why would the press interview the V/P of marketing about anything?
-I wonder what kind of spin they would try to put on this year’s Boston Marathon to try and discount the bombings.
+Why would the press interview the VP of marketing about anything?
+I wonder what spin they would try to put on this year’s Boston Marathon to try and discount the bombings.

-Most women have about a 10-year window to find the Man of their dreams because they are at their best and then they are not.
+Most women have about a 20-year window to find the Man of their dreams because that’s when they are at their best.

 Well, it looks like Obama is afraid of the same evil characters the Presidents who came before him were, so don’t expect the Banks, the Oil Companies, and the Pharmaceutical companies to get warm and fuzzy anytime soon.

-I knew I was in trouble the day Jim West said … I know you’re already overbooked, but I just received a large certified check asking if you had room for one more client, and from where I sit, you look like you’ve got the room.
-The real problem was I agreed with him.
+I knew I was in trouble the day Jim West said … I know you’re already overbooked, but I just received a certified check from a potential client and from where I sit, I think you can squeeze them in.
+The trouble was, I agreed with him.

 If you don’t believe in magic, I’ve just gotta hear your explanation of love.

-My Nephew Jamie Boychuk, a “suit” in the railroad business, says that unlike Radio, which uses inspiration as motivation, we just pay our people a lot of money and kick their ass to get things done.
+My Nephew Jamie Boychuk, a “suit” in the railroad business, says, “unlike Radio, which uses inspiration as motivation, we just pay our people a lot of money and then kick their ass to get things done.

 Bruce Munson told me the more you deal with banks, the more you understand why John Dillinger became a folk hero.